 It’s hard to decide what to bring for a Europe summer backpacking trip.
 There are so many photogenic places but on the other hand, you don’t want to carry a huge bag around.
-I am not saying that my packing list is perfect, but I am here to talk about what I brought and whether I regret bringing it or not:
+I am not saying that my packing list is perfect, but I am here to talk about what I bought and whether I regret bringing it or not:

-*this post contain affiliate links which mean a % of the sale made through it goes to me at no cost to you.
+*this post contains affiliate links which mean a % of the sale made through it goes to me at no cost to you.
 Clicking won’t cost you any money though!
 So have a look at what I recommend.

 First thing first, bags.
 You need to decide on a luggage.
-Going backpacking means you are on the move a lot, and the longest place we have stayed in this trip is 4 nights so that put suitcase out of the window.
+Going backpacking means you are on the move a lot, and the longest place we have stayed on this trip is 4 nights so that put suitcase out of the window.
 Here’s mine and my sister’s choice:

 Honestly, I wished I would have got this one as well because it’s so versatile.
-It just about fit in the carryon requirement if you get the S/M one and take off the added backpack, and it’s well decided, too:
+It just about fit in the carry on requirement if you get the S/M one and take off the added backpack, and it’s well decided, too:

-Pro: provides an additional backpack with laptop sleeves and waist strap
+- provides an additional backpack with laptop sleeves and waist strap

-The backpack attached by zip, less chance of ripping off
+- The backpack attached by zip, less chance of ripping off

-Zips that goes all the way around
+- Zips that goes all the way around

-Cons: With our size, we can’t carry the backpack with the extra backpack zip on the front because it tips us over.
+- With our size, we can’t carry the backpack with the extra backpack zip on the front because it tips us over.

 The reason why I went for this is because I got this is because I wanted to bring more things.
 While the bag is awesome, it is a bit cumbersome to lug around for a high mobility trip.
 However, there are many good points about it:

-Pro: wheeled backpack two in one
+- wheeled backpack two in one

-Provide an extra backpack that clips on at the front
+- Provide an extra backpack that clips on at the front

-Provide an extra waterproof toiletry bag
+- Provide an extra waterproof toiletry bag

-Durable and all terrain wheel
+- Durable and all-terrain wheel

-A shoe compartment at the bottom of the backpack
+- A shoe compartment at the bottom of the backpack

-A zipped cover for the shoulder straps when not in use
+- A zipped cover for the shoulder straps when not in use

-Cons: heavy frame, I can’t carry it as a backpack at all
+- heavy frame, I can’t carry it as a backpack at all

-The extra shoe compartment requires extra lock
+- The extra shoe compartment requires extra lock

 All in all, I would recommend you to get the Osprey backpack for this trip – it’d be a lot easier!

-A medium cross body bag
+A medium crossbody bag

->You can read more about my 5 day bag essential here.
+>You can read more about my 5-day bag essential here.

 A small cross body bag